Q: Who regulates lawyer advertising in Ohio?

 Q: Why does the Supreme Court of Ohio neither promote nor prohibit lawyer advertising?

 A: Early in our nation's history, the practice of law was largely unregulated.
 In the late 19th Century, state courts and state and local bar associations began to regulate the legal profession, and they generally restricted lawyer solicitation and advertising.
 For most of the 20th Century, many state courts and many state and local bar associations banned most lawyer solicitation and advertising.
 Then, in the 1970s, the United States Supreme Court made a series of rulings giving freedom of speech protection to commercial advertising and advertising by professionals such as lawyers.
 In response, some professionals, including lawyers, began to solicit and advertise.
-Since then, state courts and state and local bar associations have established rules and guidelines regulating lawyer solicitation and advertising.
+Since then, state courts and bar associations have established rules and guidelines regulating lawyer solicitation and advertising.

 Q: May a lawyer solicit potential clients by telephone?